Indian locomotive class WAP-4

 The Indian locomotive class WAP-4 is a class of 25 kV AC electric locomotives that was developed in 1993 by Chittaranjan Locomotive Works for Indian Railways.
-The model name stands for broad gauge (W), AC Current (A), Passenger traffic (P) engine, 4th generation (4).
+The model name stands for broad gauge (W), AC Current (A), Passenger traffic (P) locomotive, 4th generation (4).
 They entered service in late 1994.
 A total of 778 WAP-4 were built at CLW between 1993 and 2015, which made them the most numerous class of mainline electric passenger locomotive until the WAP-7.